Private preview

 What Is Main Line Leak Detection — And Why Does It Need Specialist Equipment?

 Your main water service line carries water from the meter to your property’s internal plumbing.
 Because this pipe is buried, leaks caused by fractures, corrosion, or joint failure are usually invisible from the surface, especially under driveways, garden beds, paths, or hardstand areas.
-ALD uses acoustic correlation to locate main line leaks without destructive trenching.
+ALD uses acoustic listening devices on internal pipelines to locate main line leaks without destructive trenching.

 Commercial main line inspections — including larger pipe diameters, multi-point networks, and building supply risers — are priced on scope.
 Contact us with your property details and we'll provide an accurate quote before committing to a booking.